dev-ops-recommendation/recommendations/README.md

   "relationship": "UP_SELL"
 }
 ```
-If no relationship exits between given products id, a 404 error will be issued
+If no relationship exits between given product ids, a 404 error will be issued

-### Update a recommendation between two products id
+### Update a recommendation between two product ids
 ```PUT http://0.0.0.0:5000/recommendations/products/1/related-products/2```
 body
 ```